NC State BIT SURE

-2021 BIT Summer Undergraduate Research Experience with NCSU Biotechnology
+2024 BIT Summer Undergraduate Research Experience with NC State Biotechnology

-The program is open to NCSU undergraduate students.
-The program consists of 8 weeks of paid, part-time remote/hybrid research under the guidance of one of the Biotechnology instructors.
+The program is open to NC State undergraduate students.
+The program consists of paid, part-time in-person, hybrid, or remote research (depending on the project) under the guidance of one of the Biotechnology instructors.
 Students who participate in the program will be required to present their findings at the NC State Undergraduate Research Summer Symposium.
-Additional information can be found here.
-Please send questions to Dr. Arnab Sengupta.
+Please send questions to Dr. Phillip Brown.

 Click on the topics for descriptions of the research.